Contingent Payment Mechanisms for Resource Utilization: Contingent Payment Mechanism

-\begin{restatable}{theorem}{thmCSPbeatSP} For any set of agent types satisfying (A1)-(A3), the CSP mechanism has higher utilization than the SP auction under the dominant strategy equilibria. \end{restatable} \begin{proof}[Proof Sketch]
+When $u_2(z)$ crosses $u_1(z)$ from below, $u_1(z_2) - u_1(z_1) \leq u_2(z_2) - u_2(z_1)$.
+The convexity of $u_i (z)$ then implies that the right derivative of $u_2(z)$ at $z_2$ must be higher than the right derivative of $u_1(z)$ at $z_1$, hence the inequality on utilization.
+See Appendix~\ref{appx:proof_lem_crossing_utilities} for details, and the proof for part (ii).
+The CP mechanism with the maximum penalty set to $\socialV$ will have some very nice optimality properties.
+As a preliminary observation, we state the following result relative to the SP auction.

-The full proof is provided in Appendix~\ref{appx:proof_thm_CSP_beat_SP}.
-Here we provide the intuition.
-First, observe that the assigned agent in SP uses the resource as long as $V_{\winner} \geq 0$, achieving utilization $\Pm{V_{\winner} \geq 0}$.
-It is a dominant strategy for each agent to bid the her expected utility from using the resource: $b^\ast_{i,\txtSP} = \E{V_i \cdot \one{V_i \geq 0}} = \E{V^+_i}$.
-Consider the following two cases:
+\begin{restatable}{theorem}{thmCSPbeatSP} For any set of agent types satisfying (A1)-(A2), under the dominant strategy equilibria, the CP$(\socialV)$ mechanism mechanism Pareto-dominates the SP auction in utilization and welfare. \end{restatable} \begin{proof} Consider the following two cases:

-\textit{Case 1:} SP and CSP allocate the resource to the same agent (say agent~1), the utilization under CSP $\Pm{V_1 \geq -z}$ is always (weakly) higher than that under SP $\geq \Pm{V_1 \geq 0}$, for any penalty $z \geq 0$.
+{}\emph{Case 1.} SP and CP($\socialV$) allocate the resource to the same agent.
+Assume that CP($\socialV$) charges penalty $z^\ast$, we know $z^\ast \in [0, \socialV]$.
+The utilization and welfare under CP($\socialV$) are always (weakly) higher than those under SP, given the monotonicity properties proved in Lemma~\ref{lem:util_welfare}.